REGISTER ONLINE BY DECEMBER 31, 2025!

 What is it?

-Students will present a design project, comprised of materials which clearly tell the story of the process, evolution, and art of the design.
+Students will present a project, composed of materials which clearly tell the story of the process, evolution, and art of the design.
 A team of theatre design and technology respondents will serve as selection panelists and respond to the projects.

 Eligibility